mihaip/previous/readme.previous.txt

   > Fixes bug that caused sporadic display errors in the boot options dialog.

 Previous v3.1 (unreleased):
+  > Adds support for Apple Desktop Bus keyboard and mouse.
   > Improves accuracy of the memory map for ROM and video memory.